 Visit the Newcomer Services message forum here.

 Having problems just seeing the site?
 Certain browsers seem to have bugs that cause problems when using a site like this one.
-To make use of this site, and most Web sites for that matter, you really need to be using Firefox or Microsoft Internet Explorer.
+To make use of this site, and most Web sites for that matter, you really need to be using the latest Firefox or Microsoft Internet Explorer.

 Even with these browsers, there can be problems with the way the browsers cache Web pages, which causes problems with forms such as the login screen, new user registration form and dynamic pages (such as file search results) used here.
 The problem can be worked around simply by hitting the browser's reload button whenever you get an error.
 You should also look in your browser configuration and turn caching and proxies (proxy servers) off.